Tutorial: Form Submission Service Plugin

-Wix Custom Extensions allow you to implement custom logic to change how your site behaves and displays using Velo SPIs.
+Wix Service Plugins (formerly SPIs and custom extensions) allow you to implement custom logic to change how your site behaves and displays using Velo SPIs.
 For example, when you set up a form from the Wix Form app, there are a small number of validations to choose from.
-The form submission custom extension allows you to implement your own submission validations and options using code.
+The form submission service plugin allows you to implement your own submission validations and options using code.
 You can also connect your site to form validation providers not currently supported by Wix.
 Any violations to these validations can be displayed on the form.

-Custom extensions are implemented using Velo SPIs.
-You can manage extended services from your site's dashboard, and they behave just like the ones Wix already supports.
-Learn more about using Custom App Extensions Using SPIs.
+You can manage service plugins from your site's dashboard, and they behave just like the ones Wix already supports.
+Learn more about using service plugins.

-With the Form Submission SPI you can define the submission validations for a form that fit your site's needs.
+With the Form Submission service plugin you can define the submission validations for a form that fit your site's needs.
 Possible validations include:

 • Field validations: Check if the name contains only alphabetic characters.